Free Willy: Accolades

-Home Video
+Home media

-Free Willy sold almost 9 million units on videocassette.
-The VHS also had a music video of the Michael Jackson song, "Will You Be There".
+Free Willy sold almost 9 million units on videocassette following its release on December 11, 1993.
+The original VHS, 10th Anniversary DVD, and Blu-ray releases also had a music video of the Michael Jackson song, "Will You Be There".

 Soundtrack

-The Free Willy movie soundtrack was released on July 13, 1993, on CD and audio cassette by MJJ Music in association with the Epic Records sub-label Epic Soundtrax.
+The Free Willy film soundtrack was released on July 13, 1993, on CD and audio cassette by MJJ Music in association with the Epic Records sub-label Epic Soundtrax.
 It contained all the songs that were featured in the film.
-Michael Jackson wrote, produced and performed "Will You Be There", originally taken from his 1991 album Dangerous, which can be heard during the end credits.
+Michael Jackson wrote, produced and performed "Will You Be There", taken from his 1991 album Dangerous, which can be heard during the end credits (without the orchestral prelude and interlude).
 The single version, under the title "Will You Be There (Reprise)", is also included.
 The song went on to become a top 10 hit in the Billboard Hot 100 charts and was certified platinum as well as winning the 1994 MTV Movie Award for Best Song from a Movie.
 A remix of SWV's 1992 song "Right Here", which contained a sample of Jackson's "Human Nature", became the group's highest charted single to date and the second biggest hit off the soundtrack when it also landed in the Hot 100 chart at No. 2.
 New Kids on the Block recorded their first song since they briefly changed their name to NKOTB.

 Track listing

 Keiko

 The aquatic star of the film was an orca named Keiko.
 The huge national and international success of this film inspired a letter writing campaign to get Keiko released from his captivity as an attraction in the amusement park Reino Aventura in Mexico City; this movement was called "Free Keiko".
-Warner Bros. was so grateful for the whale, and so moved by the fan's ambition, they contributed to rehabilitate and (if possible) free Keiko.
+Warner Bros. was so grateful for the whale, and so moved by the fans' ambition, they contributed to rehabilitate and (if possible) free Keiko.
 He was moved to The Oregon Coast Aquarium in Oregon by flying in a UPS C-130 cargo plane.
 In Oregon, he was returned to health with the hopes of being able to return to the wild.
 In 1998, Keiko was moved to Iceland via a US Air Force C-17 to learn to live in the wild.
 After working with handlers, he was released from a sea pen in the summer of 2002 and swam to Norway following a pod of wild orcas.